 Gulf LNG - Existing Import Terminal

-The regasification facilities include eight (8) high-pressure cryogenic pumps and ten (10) submerged combustion vaporizers with a total rated sendout capacity of 1.5 Bcf/d.
+The regasification facilities include eight high-pressure cryogenic pumps and ten submerged combustion vaporizers with a total rated sendout capacity of 1.5 Bcf/d.

 State-of-the-art fire protection and other hazard detection systems are located throughout the terminal.
-The Terminal is surrounded by a concrete storm surge protection wall that has an elevation of 27 feet above sea level.
-Two openings in the wall - one for the main access road and another for dock access - are outfitted with steel doors that may be closed in the event of an approaching tropical system.
+The terminal is surrounded by a concrete storm surge protection wall that has an elevation of 27 feet above sea level.
+Two openings in the wall - one for the main access road and another for dock access - are outfitted with steel doors that can be closed in the event of an approaching tropical system.

-- Destin Pipeline; and
+- Destin Pipeline Company, L.L.C.; and

-- Gulfstream Natural Gas.
+- Gulfstream Natural Gas System, L.L.C.

 In addition, a 36-inch diameter pipeline lateral extends from the northern end of the sendout pipeline to the Pascagoula Gas Processing Plant operated by BP American Production Company.